waggle-sensor/sage-ecr/README.md

 ./run.sh -d
 ```

-Option -d will deamonize the docker-compose environment.
+Option `-d` will deamonize the docker-compose environment.
+Option `--build` will build docker images first.

 To stop:
 ```bash